SEKOIA-IO/documentation/docs/getting_started/usage.md

 The Fair Use Policy ensures equitable access to platform resources for all users.
 If a user exceeds their allocated usage, they may experience degraded performance or incur additional charges.

-Key components include:

-- **Threshold:** Each user has a set limit on total analyzed bytes allowed within a specified period (e.g., 200 GB per month).
-- **Excessive use consequences**: Regularly exceeding the limit may result in:

-  - Notifications about potential performance degradation.
-  - Adjusted fees for exceeding the limit.
-  - Recommendations for upgrading to plans with higher allowances.

 Tracking consumption empowers users to proactively adjust their data usage and consider upgrading their plans if necessary.

 !!! note